bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 -   `Function()`
 -   [About functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
--   [*Frankenstein* by Mary Wollstonecraft Shelley, full e-text](https://www.gutenberg.org/ebooks/84) (“Cursed (although I curse myself) be the hands that formed you!
+-   [*Frankenstein* by Mary Wollstonecraft Shelley, full e-text](https://www.gutenberg.org/ebooks/84) ("Cursed (although I curse myself) be the hands that formed you!
 You have made me wretched beyond expression.
 You have left me no power to consider whether I am just to you or not.
 Begone!
 Relieve me from the sight of your detested form.”)

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Malformed_formal_parameter" class="_attribution-link">https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Malformed_formal_parameter</a>

 URIError: malformed URI sequence
 ================================

-The JavaScript exception “malformed URI sequence” occurs when URI encoding or decoding wasn’t successful.
+The JavaScript exception "malformed URI sequence” occurs when URI encoding or decoding wasn’t successful.

 Message
 -------